aptly-dev/www.aptly.info/content/doc/api/publish.md

 Publish local repository or snapshot under specified prefix.
 Storage might be passed in prefix as well, e.g. `s3:packages/`.
 To supply empty prefix, just remove last part (`POST /api/publish`)

+Add `repos` or `snapshots` to end of POST depending on what you are publishing from, e.g. `POST /api/publish/:prefix/repos` to publish a repo with a prefix

+Or to publish a snapshot with no prefix required `POST /api/publish//snapshots`

 JSON body params:

  Name                      | Type                 | Description